-Note: This data sheet summarizes the features of the dsPIC33FJ32GP202/204 and dsPIC33FJ16GP304 devices.
+This data sheet summarizes the features of this group of PIC24HJ12GP201/202 devices.
 It is not intended to be a comprehensive reference source.
-To complement the information in this data sheet, refer to the "dsPIC33F Family Reference Manual".
+To complement the information in this data sheet, refer to the "PIC24H Family Reference Manual".
+Please see the Microchip web site (www.microchip.com) for the latest PIC24H Family Reference Manual chapters.

-The dsPIC33FJ32GP202/204 and dsPIC33FJ16GP304 CPU module has a 16-bit (data) modified Harvard architecture with an enhanced instruction set, including significant support for DSP.
+The PIC24HJ12GP201/202 CPU module has a 16-bit (data) modified Harvard architecture with an enhanced instruction set and addressing modes.
 The CPU has a 24-bit instruction word with a variable length opcode field.
 The Program Counter (PC) is 23 bits wide and addresses up to 4M x 24 bits of user program memory space.
 The actual amount of program memory implemented varies by device.
 A single-cycle instruction prefetch mechanism is used to help maintain throughput and provides predictable execution.
-All instructions execute in a single cycle, with the exception of instructions that change the program flow, the double word move (MOV.D) instruction and the table instructions.
-Overhead-free program loop constructs are supported using the DO and REPEAT instructions, both of which are interruptible at any point.
+All instructions execute in a single cycle, with the exception of instructions that change the program flow, the double-word move (MOV.D) instruction and the table instructions.
+Overhead-free, single-cycle program loop constructs are supported using the REPEAT instruction, which is interruptible at any point.

-The dsPIC33FJ32GP202/204 and dsPIC33FJ16GP304 devices have sixteen, 16-bit working registers in the programmer's model.
+The PIC24HJ12GP201/202 devices have sixteen, 16-bit working registers in the programmer's model.
 Each of the working registers can serve as a data, address or address offset register.
 The 16th working register (W15) operates as a software Stack Pointer (SP) for interrupts and calls.

-The dsPIC33FJ32GP202/204 and dsPIC33FJ16GP304 instruction set has two classes of instructions: MCU and DSP.
-These two instruction classes are seamlessly integrated into a single CPU.
-The instruction set includes many addressing modes and is designed for optimum C compiler efficiency.
-For most instructions, the dsPIC33FJ32GP202/204 and dsPIC33FJ16GP304 is capable of executing a data (or program data) memory read, a working register (data) read, a data memory write and a program (instruction) memory read per instruction cycle.
+The PIC24HJ12GP201/202 instruction set includes many addressing modes and is designed for optimum C compiler efficiency.
+For most instructions, the PIC24HJ12GP201/202 is capable of executing a data (or program data) memory read, a working register (data) read, a data memory write and a program (instruction) memory read per instruction cycle.
 As a result, three parameter instructions can be supported, allowing A + B = C operations to be executed in a single cycle.

-A block diagram of the CPU is shown in Figure 2-1.
-The programmer's model for the dsPIC33FJ32GP202/204 and dsPIC33FJ16GP304 is shown in Figure 2-2.
+A block diagram of the CPU is shown in Figure 2-1, and the programmer's model for the PIC24HJ12GP201/202 is shown in Figure 2-2.